-- understand the meaning of curriculum and guidelines given by NCF(2005) for curriculum development. - become aware of different types of curriculum - familiarize themselves with the different types of latest technological interventions that can be used for teaching of general science. - develop a broad understanding of general science.
+- \cdot understand the meaning of curriculum and guidelines given by NCF(2005) for curriculum of science development. - · become aware of different types of curriculum - · familiarize themselves with the different types of latest strategies and technological interventions that can be used for teaching of general science. - \cdot develop a broad understanding of preparing lesson plans using different approaches in teaching of general science.